 David and Sarah Marek first heard about the work of the BHWT when they received a copy of book ‘Tales of the Coop’ from Sophie McCoy (our St Helens Co-ordinator) back in November 2014, and they haven’t looked back since!

-David and Sarah set up their Egg Club in Spring 2015, and have been busy selling their eggs to family, friends and colleagues at work, charging £1 for a box of 6.
-They also sometimes wrap the BHWT ‘Tale of Two Cakes’ leaflet around the egg box, to help raise awareness of eggs in food products – we think this is a simply brilliant idea, thank you!
+David and Sarah set up their Egg Club in spring 2015, and have been busy selling their eggs to family, friends and colleagues at work, charging £1 for a box of 6.
+The pair have since set up another rehoming site for us at their home in Nantwich and have rehomed thousands of hens to the Cheshire public already.

 Photograph courtesy of Chris Graham at Practical Poultry

-Far Stanley Feathered Friends was set up in November 2012 when Abby chanced upon a house where they sold free range eggs outside.
+Far Stanley Feathered Friends was set up in November 2012 when Abby chanced upon a house selling free-range eggs outside.
 Abby had stopped buying supermarket eggs some time ago so always sourced them locally.
-The lovely lady there offered to show Abby her hens….and it all sparked from that.
-She decided to try to collect eggs for friends and clients, and it snowballed over the years, buying them in at £1.50 per half dozen, and selling them at £1.90, with every 40p going to BHWT.
+The lovely lady there offered to show Abby her hens and the rest was history.
+Abby started collecting eggs for friends and clients, buying them at £1.50 per half dozen, and selling them for £1.90, with every 40p going to BHWT.
 Some people even pay up to £2, adding an extra 10p to each donation.
-Abby collects them weekly (100 – 150 eggs per week!) and delivers them around her local town.
+Abby has so far raised over £2,500 for the BHWT.

-Whilst the chickens laying the eggs are not ex-batts, their laying helps to save the lives of their gorgeous feathered friends.
+Whilst the chickens laying the eggs are not ex-bats, their laying helps to save the lives of their gorgeous feathered friends.

-Carol and John Pickering have been keeping BHWT hens for about 7 years now and currently have a flock of 24.
-Amazingly, they also find time to run an ‘Egg Club’ called Danes Hill Dames.
-Carol and John believe that their hens are great fun to look after and find it incredible how quickly they have blossomed in their new lifestyle.
-As a bonus, they provide delicious eggs too, lots of which are sold to friends, and proceeds given back to BHWT so to help other hens at the same time.
+Carol and John Pickering have been keeping BHWT hens for several years now and run an ‘Egg Club’ called Danes Hill Dames.
+Carol and John say their hens are great fun to look after and, as a bonus, they provide delicious eggs too, lots of which are sold to friends with the proceeds given back to BHWT.
 John and Carol both look after the “girls”, with John doing the early shift letting them out around 6.30 am!